Partially multiplicative quandles and simplicial Hurwitz spaces: Simplicial Hurwitz spaces

-The right action of $\hQ$ (and hence of $\cG(\hQ)=\cG(\Q)$) on $\Hur^{\Delta}(\Q)$ is called the \emph{action by global conjugation}. \end{defn} A point in $\Hur^{\Delta}(\Q)$ can be interpreted as a configuration of points in the unit square $(0,1)^2$ with the additional information of a monodromy with values in $\Q$.
+A point in $\Hur^{\Delta}(\Q)$ can be interpreted as a configuration of points in the unit square $(0,1)^2$ with the additional information of a monodromy with values in $\Q$.
 We briefly describe this idea in the following, and refer to \cite{Bianchi:Hur2} for the precise construction; see also Figure \ref{fig:Ppsi}.

 Let $\ua$ be a non-degenerate, admissible array in $\Arr_{p,q}(\hQ)$, for some $p,q\ge0$, and let $\us=(0=s_0<s_1<\dots<s_{p+1}=1)$ and $\ut=(0=t_0<t_1<\dots<t_{q+1}=1)$ be the coordinates of a point in the interior of $\Delta^p\times\Delta^q$.
 The datum of $\ua,\us$ and $\ut$ identifies a point in $\Hur^{\Delta}(\Q)$, which we shall denote by $(\ua;\us,\ut)$.